zlatinb/mucats/README.md

 The GitHub repo is a read-only mirror of the in-I2P repo at http://git.idk.i2p/zlatinb/mucats .
 Please open issues or pull requests there.

+# Important - Log4j vulnerability

+MuCats may be vulnerable to the log4j vulnerability (CVE-2021-44228).
+Make sure you set the `LOG4J_FORMAT_MSG_NO_LOOKUPS` environment variable to `true` before running MuCats.

 # MuCats

 Website for hosting hashes of cat videos and other files shared on the MuWire network